answerrrrrrrrr/answerrrrrrrrr.github.com/source/_posts/Spider-01-MyThreadPool.md

     def __init__(self, num_threads=20):
         self.tasks = Queue(num_threads)
         for _ in xrange(num_threads):
-            MyThread(self.tasks) # Init the pool with the number of num_threads
+            # Init the pool with the number of num_threads
+            MyThread(self.tasks)

     def add_task(self, func, *args, **kwargs):
         self.tasks.put((func, args, kwargs))

     def wait_completion(self):
-        self.tasks.join() # Blocks until all items in the queue have been gotten and processed.
+        # Blocks until all items in the queue have been gotten and processed.
+        self.tasks.join()

 class MyThread(Thread):
     def __init__(self, tasks):
         Thread.__init__(self)
         self.tasks = tasks
-        self.daemon = True # This must be set before start() is called.
-The entire Python program exits when no alive non-daemon threads are left. self.start()
+        # This must be set before start() is called.
+The entire Python program
+        # exits when no alive non-daemon threads are left.
+        self.daemon = True
+        self.start()

     def run(self):
         while True:
-            func, args, kwargs = self.tasks.get() # Block until an item is available.
+            # Block until an item is available.
+            func, args, kwargs = self.tasks.get()
             try:
                 func(*args, **kwargs)
             except Exception as e:
                 print e
-            self.tasks.task_done() # Tells the queue that the processing on the task is complete.
+            # Tells the queue that the processing on the task is complete.
+            self.tasks.task_done()

 if __name__ == '__main__':